 There is an incredible amount of uncertainty surrounding the Federal disaster relief efforts available to small businesses today.
-At the onset of the pandemic, the government was forced to move quickly and attempt to provide capital through different loan options such as the Economic Injury Disaster Loan (EIDL) and Paycheck Protection Program (PPP) loans.
+At the onset of the pandemic, the government was forced to move quickly to provide capital through different loan options such as the Economic Injury Disaster Loan (EIDL) and Paycheck Protection Program (PPP) loans.

 While there is not a one-size fits all solution, here are a few questions you should ask.

 The first question to consider is business qualification:

 - A small business, cooperative, ESOP or tribal business with 500 or fewer employees;

 - An individual who operates as a sole proprietorship, with or without employees, or as an independent contractor; or